TomerBeren/FooBook-TCP-Server/README.md

 ```
 ### Build the Docker Image

-Build the Docker image using the following command, replacing [image-name] with a name for your Docker image:
+Build the Docker image using the following command:

 ```bash
 docker build -t advancedprogproject .